Breast Cancer Recurrence

 - Yellowing of the skin or whites of the eyes (jaundice)

 Don’t panic if you have signs or symptoms like fatigue, weight change or bone pain.
 These are common problems for many people.
 Most often, they don’t mean the breast cancer has spread.
 For example, bone pain may be a sign of arthritis or muscle strain.
-And, lots of people have fatigue for a number of reasons.
+And, many people have fatigue for a number of reasons.

-If you have signs and symptoms that might be due to breast cancer recurrence, your health care team will order follow-up tests to see if the breast cancer has returned and spread to other organs (metastasized).
+If you have signs and symptoms that might be due to breast cancer recurrence, your health care team will order follow-up tests to see if the breast cancer has spread to other organs (metastasized).

 Depending on your signs and symptoms, follow-up tests may include: